Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 The signs of depression also vary from person to person, but there are some common signs to look out for.
 Here is a short list of some of the symptoms that you might have if you are suffering from depression:

-If you are experiencing any of the above symptoms, you should talk to your maternity care provider as soon as possible.
+If you are experiencing any of the above symptoms, speak to your maternity care provider as soon as possible.
 If you’re struggling to take care of yourself and feel that you may be neglecting your health, you and even your unborn baby might be at risk.

 Seeing a professional about how you are feeling is not a sign of weakness.
 It's a sign, in fact, that your maternal instincts are strong and protective and you want to feel better.
 It takes courage to ask for help.
 Be proud of taking the necessary steps to keep you and your baby safe.

-Left untreated, chronic depression can seriously damage a mothers and her baby’s health.
+Left untreated, chronic depression can make pregnancy a miserable time.
+It can also lead to further complications and risks.
 If you feel that you may need to start taking anti-depression medication, be sure to talk to your chosen healthcare professional first.
 It’s important that you are aware of any associated risks with taking any type of medication during pregnancy.

-If you prefer to talk to a professional from the comfort of your own home, there are some anonymous hotlines you can call, including:
+If you prefer to talk to a professional from the comfort of your own home, there are some anonymous hotlines you can call.
+See list below.

 PANDA (Perinatal Anxiety & Depression Australia) offers information, support and referrals to women and their families who are suffering from post and antenatal depression.